 This course will introduce students with no prior programming experience to the fundamentals of computer programming.
 These are foundation concepts for nearly all modern programming languages including Visual Basic, C++, C# and Java.
 Topics include sequence, repetition, and selection control structures.
 Advance topics include arrays, file I/O, and an introduction to the principles of object-oriented programming.
 One or more high-level programming languages will be used to reinforce the general concepts presented in this course.
-Prerequisite: None. --AA/AS General Education: AA/AS D2 --Transfers to both UC/CSU
+Prerequisite: None.

-CSIS-112A

 Visual Basic Programming - Level 1

-1 .
-1.

 Introduction to event-driven programming in the Windows environment.
 Visual Basic will be utilized to develop programs that demonstrate graphical user interface design, database access, and OLE integration.
+Prerequisite: None.

-Prerequisite: None. --AA/AS General Education: AA/AS D2 --Transfers to both UC/CSU
+- --AA/AS General Education: AA/AS D2 - --Transfers to both UC/CSU